iliab1/GraphBot/README.md

 ![Docker](https://img.shields.io/badge/Docker-blue)

 ## Overview

-GraphBot is a powerful tool that converts unstructured PDF documents into insightful knowledge graphs.
-By leveraging advanced graph processing and natural language processing (NLP) techniques, GraphBot enables users to extract meaningful insights, perform complex multi-hop reasoning, and interact with the knowledge graph through intuitive queries.
+GraphBot is a powerful tool that converts unstructured PDF documents into insightful knowledge graphs and allows users to interact with the graph through a chat interface.

 ## Key Features
 - **📊 Knowledge Graphs:**